MichelDeudon/formations/content/en/c/reseaux/lutte-contre-les-exclusions.md

 In June 2023, as part of the [cité éducatives](https://www.citeseducatives.fr/) program aimed at strengthening support for young people and children aged 3 to 25, the GSC non profit co-hosted a preventive workshop entitled <i>Young People and Social Networks</i>, with and for families, at the CAF Social Center in La Paillade <i>Family Island</i>.
 The workshop gave rise to concrete proposals: One in two young people suggested doing more sport!
 Many young people also expressed their wish to go out more and meet people.
 See the report of the workshop {{% staticref "u/Temoignages-reseaux-sociaux-Montpellier-juin-2023.pdf" %}}here{{% /staticref %}}.

 👉 The cultural and sporting activities offered during the summer meet the proposals and expectations of residents.
-The program is co-constructed with families and institutional, cultural, sporting partners, etc.
+The program was co-constructed with families and institutional, cultural, sporting partners, etc.

 {{< figure src="reseaux/galilee.png" caption="The sun and the planets according to Galileo.
 A vision centered on youth facilitates co-construction with families, friends, schools, non profits...">}}